Vasar007/Streamlabs-Chatbot-Scripts/README.md

    **Note:** you should specify not Python installation directory itself but `Lib` folder into it:

    ![Script Settings Tab](Media/Images/Script_Settings_Tab.png "Script Settings Tab")
 2. Download repository.
 You can download target script from [Releases](Releases) or with download links.
-In that case, go to the step 4.
+In that case, go to the `step 5`.
 3. Go to the target script directory (starting from the root where SCRIPT_StreamlabsSystem is located).
    Example: `Streamlabs-Chatbot-Scripts/Scripts/Score`
 4. Create a ZIP archive for target script directory.